mattsteele/resume/src/entries/work/2017-clover-partners.md

 end: 2017-10-01
 ---

-At Clover I created client-facing applications in JavaScript & PHP backed by Craft & Statamic CMS's.
-I saw the entire client lifecycle from initial UX design & flows to training clients on CMS usage.
-My work included developing eCommerce sites & associated payment & user flows.
+Developed client-facing applications using JavaScript and PHP, integrated with Craft and Statamic CMS platforms.
+Led the full client lifecycle, from UX design and workflows to CMS training.
+Delivered eCommerce solutions, including payment systems and user flow optimizations.